 Many examples of fixed income securities exist, such as bonds (both corporate and government), Treasury Bills, money market instruments, and asset-backed securities, and they operate as follows:

 The topic of bonds is, by itself, a whole area of financial or investing study.
-In general terms, they can be defined as loans made by investors to an issuer, with the promise of repayment of the principal amount at the established maturity date, as well as regular coupon payments (which generally occur every six months) which represent the interest paid on the loan.
+In general terms, they can be defined as loans made by investors to an issuer, with the promise of repayment of the principal amount at the established maturity date, as well as regular coupon payments (generally occurring every six months), which represent the interest paid on the loan.
 The purpose of such loans ranges widely.
 Bonds are typically issued by governments or corporations that are looking for ways to finance projects or operations.